 The First System

-This caused the charge controller to cut-off the power supply in a bid to safeguard the Solar Fence Charger.
-We believe that that the simple solution would be to connect the charger to the battery directly, rather than connecting it to the charge controller.
+This caused the charge controller to cut off the power supply to safeguard the Solar Fence Charger.
+We believe that the simple solution would be to connect the charger to the battery directly rather than connect it to the charge controller.

 The Second System

 The second system was installed roughly five months ago.
 Currently, it runs just a little over one mile of a single-stranded fence.
 We intend to increase the capacity to about 4 miles in the future.
-After discussing with the solar supply salesman, we concluded on using an inverter along with an alternating current 110 volts’ charger.
+After discussing with the solar supply salesman, we concluded using an inverter and an alternating current 110 volts’ charger.